Find and map elevation data

 The Great Rift Valley of Ethiopia is visible as the dark band of lower elevation running diagonally through the center of the image.

 - In the Contents pane, click NO8E039.hgt and click it again to make its name editable.
-Rename the layer Elevation.
+Rename the layer Elevation and press Enter.

 Assign a projection to the map